Semernitskaya/CV/cv_eng.md

 ### Searching for households
 **Role:** Senior Java Developer
 **Core technologies:** Java 6, Spring, WebSphere, JUnit, DB2
-**Description:** Web-application is designed for building households (i.e. connected components from pairs of cliens) with calculating and saving statistics (the approximate quantity is 30 millions pairs of clients)
+**Description:** Web-application is designed for building households (i.e. connected components from pairs of clients) with calculating and saving statistics (the approximate quantity is 30 millions pairs of clients)
 **Primary responsibilities:**
 * implement algorithm for looking for connected components from pairs of clients